Everywhere we go, we're surrounded by marketing. I'm marketing to you right now.

 It’s true that ABM is a sophisticated strategy that requires a lot of moving parts.
 That said, there are a few steps you should ensure you’re taking to see the best results from your campaign.

+If you’re entirely new to account-based marketing, then the first step is obvious: assemble your ABM team!
 This will look different depending on the type of company for which you work.
 If both your marketing and sales teams are built out, it’s more likely that a few employees can devote the majority of their time to ABM.

 These employees may come from a variety of backgrounds within these two teams.
 Content marketers, marketing operations managers, and field marketers can all be great additions to this team.
 Having a marketing-focused graphic designer is always a plus, as well.

 On the sales side, a sales or business development representative is a must-have.
-They can be critical in executing research to determine key accounts and the decision-makers at a prospect company.
+They can be critical in executing research to determine key accounts and the decision-makers at a prospective company.
 Additionally, you’ll want to recruit some top account executives – the ones trusted to close those six-figure deals.

 You probably learned this back in middle school, but as a reminder, you should never start a project without first defining your goals.
 This is especially true when beginning an ABM strategy.